 Prohibition of Technical/Artistic Training Fields

 The MEXT Scholarship does not permit study of traditional Japanese performance arts, such as Kabuki and Japanese Dance, that require studio training.
-You could study kabuki, etc., but not take part in a to train performers.
+You could study kabuki, etc., from the perspective of literature or history, but not take part in a program to train performers.

 Similarly, the scholarship does not cover programs that require technical training at factories, etc.

 Medical, Dental, and Social Welfare degrees typically require clinical training, but students cannot take part in such training until obtaining the required licenses from the Ministry of Health, Labor, and Welfare.
 These licenses must, of course, be obtained via testing in Japanese, so unless you are already highly fluent in Japanese, any degree that requires clinical training is essentially going to be impossible.